 Restoring the Penitent

 We live in a world of easy promises which are not kept, and cheap restoration (without repentance or restitution).
 We need Paul's instruction to Philemon: it should help to reset our understanding of how to deal with the legacy of sinful behaviour in the home, church or workplace.
 However forgiving we may be, repentance and restitution is the right pattern - to reform the sinner and to restore trust.
 The pragmatic compromises which litter families, churches and businesses only store up trouble for the future.
-This sort of biblical transparency is the way forward.
+Paul’s practical biblical transparency is the way forward.

 © Dr Paul Adams